Sharna Burgess & Jenna Johnson Show Off Tight Abs In ‘DWTS’ Throwback Video With James Hinchcliffe

-Sharna Burgess showed off her tight abs in a two-piece sparkling blue ensemble via a Dancing with the Stars throwback video alongside former celebrity partner, professional race car driver James Hinchcliffe.
+Sharna Burgess showed off her tight abs in a two-piece black ensemble via a Dancing with the Stars throwback video alongside former celebrity partner, professional race car driver James Hinchcliffe.
 She shared the post in honor of his Indy 500 competition on August 23.
 In the caption of the share, Sharna said she would be watching her “brother from another mother” race and cheering him on from her home.

 The dance was a performance that was featured on the reality competition dance series as part of Season 23.
-Dancing alongside Sharna was then troupe-member Jenna Johnson.
+Dancing alongside Sharna was then-troupe member Jenna Johnson.

 In the clip, James was seen as he prepared for a race.
-He put on headphones and listened to a song that reportedly helped inspire him to get behind the wheel, “Gimme Some Lovin'” by The Spencer Davis Group.
+He put on headphones and listened to a song that reportedly helped inspire him to get behind the wheel — “Gimme Some Lovin'” by The Spencer Davis Group.
 The difficult dance required James to keep time to the music, lead two partners, and ensure the trio performed completely in sync with one another and the music.

 Both Sharna and Jenna wore sassy outfits that showed off their incredibly fit bodies.

-The tops of the costumes featured blue and gold-toned satin material.
-They had a bathing suit styled top, which had long, tight sleeves.
+The tops of the costumes featured black and gold-toned satin material.
+The crop-style numbers had long, tight sleeves.
 The garment was cut just underneath the breast line.
 A choker made in the same material as the costume encircled Sharna and Jenna’s necks.

 View this post on Instagram